maksimKorzh/msmd-linux/README.md

  - wpa supplicant
  - vici (text editor)

+# Networking
+If you're running an ISO either on QEMU or real hardware ethernet connection should be established automatically if available.
+If you want WiFi connection, run **wifi.sh** after manually adjusting SSID and password under **/bin/wifi.sh**.
+If you've installed MSMD Linux on USB/HDD you'll need to manually run either **ethernet.sh** or **wifi.sh** to connect to the network.

 # How to install MSMD Linux on USB/HDD (UEFI boot)
 1. Create two GPT partitions of types ESP (100mb) and Linux (all the rest)
 2. Format first partition to FAT32 and second to EXT4 or EXT2